Four Things Done and Taught in Churches that Harm Christians-

 Here’s the thing though:

-No Christian can or will put on the helmet of salvation unless they make some intentional choices about how they live their lives and what they allow into their minds.
-This is because the helmet of salvation comes about as a result of wise and righteous living.
+Sadly, few Christians today posses the helmet of salvation and therefore most do not think biblically or see life, people and situations the way God sees life, people and situations.
+Christian cannot put on the helmet of salvation unless they make some intentional choices about how they live their lives and what they allow into their minds.
+This is because the helmet of salvation is a result of wise and righteous living.
 We get it when we ask God to give us discernment about the things we hear, see and are exposed to.
-We reap the helmet of salvation when we sow the spiritual in our lives (Bible reading, prayer, obedience) and shun the carnal.
+We reap the power of the helmet of salvation when we sow the spiritual in our lives (Bible reading, prayer, obedience) and shun worldly, carnal activities and entertainment.

 We take hold of the helmet of salvation when we choose to believe what the word of God says rather than what our hearts tell us or the world says (Proverbs 3:5-6).